barton-willis/residue/README.md

 - A new regression test file
 - Updated source code for residue computation

+## Examples and Debugging

-Here are a few examples.
-For debugging the dispatch method optionally prints a message about which method is successful.
+For debugging, the dispatch system optionally prints a message indicating which method succeeded.
+For these examples, we have turned on informational messages.

 ~~~
 (%i1) load("residu.lisp")$